infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/navigation.md

-4. Aircraft will turn **Red**{.red} as an Alert if the following conditions are met:
+4. Aircraft will turn **Red** as a Resolution Advisory (RA) Alert if the following conditions are met:

-   \-    All conditions for an Amber warning are met
+   \-    All conditions for an TCAS TA Alert (amber) are met

    \-    The altitude difference is less than 600ft

-**Manual pilot intervention is required if a TCAS Alert (red) is generated, below is a table to help you know what to do:**
+**Manual pilot intervention is required if a TCAS RA Alert (red) is generated, below is a table to help you know what to do:**